-The medium is very glossy and hard-wearing, and gives colours depth.
+The oil painting medium is very glossy and hard-wearing, and gives colours depth.
 The oil is also very slippery, it improves the flow of the paint and slows drying times.

 A good tip is to keep walnut oil in the refrigerator.
 It can go rancid if left at room temperature and especially if left in direct sunlight.

 All oils go rancid when exposed to air.
 This isn’t noticeable with linseed oil which is only used in small quantities in paint.
 However, nut oils can go rancid in the bottle if it’s not sealed and stored properly.